armory/documentation/_spinnaker_user_guides/plugin-creators.md

 `IStageConfigProps` are the properties passed to all Spinnaker Stages.
 For a complete list of what is available for `IStageConfigProps`, please check [IStageConfigProps.ts](https://github.com/spinnaker/deck/blob/master/app/scripts/modules/core/src/pipeline/config/stages/common/IStageConfigProps.ts).
 The method `updateStageField` is what is used to add the `maxWaitTime` to the stage.
 This method takes a JSON object.

 ### RandomWaitStage
-This method returns [JSX](https://reactjs.org/docs/introducing-jsx.html) that will be displayed to plugin user.
+This method returns [JSX](https://reactjs.org/docs/introducing-jsx.html) that gets displayed to the plugin user.

 ### How Spinnaker Loads The Plugin
 Each plugin has to `export` an object named `plugin`.
 Currently only Stages can be added to this object.
 When Spinnaker starts up it will look at `plugin.stages` and add each stage that is defined to the stage registry.